What Needs Attention Right Now

 A live feed of completions, new items, status changes, and notable events.
 Not a full audit log, but enough to show that the system is alive and work is moving.
 For shift handovers, the activity feed provides the sequence and timing of events, not just the totals.

-These five components work together as a system.
+These five components work together as a system, not as independent widgets.
 The status board shows the current state.
 Stuck items highlight where the state has gone wrong.
-The KPI dashboard targets provide context for whether the pace is sufficient.
+The KPI targets provide context for whether the pace is sufficient.
 Capacity explains why things might be stuck.
-And the activity feed shows the trajectory: are things getting better or worse right now?
+And the activity feed shows the trajectory: improving or deteriorating right now.
+Remove one and the others lose context.
+This interdependence is what makes the difference between a collection of charts and a situational awareness tool.

 Alert fatigue is real: Too many alerts, too many false positives, and the team starts ignoring them.
 A real alert gets missed.
 The pattern is well documented across healthcare, aviation, and IT operations.
 The only defence is disciplined threshold calibration, regular review, and the willingness to turn off alerts that are not earning their place.

 Well-calibrated alerts build trust in the dashboard.
 When the team knows that a red indicator genuinely means "this needs attention now," they respond quickly and confidently.
-That trust is destroyed the first time an alert fires for something trivial.
+That trust is destroyed the first time an alert fires for something trivial, and it takes weeks to rebuild.

 Data freshness indicators are essential regardless of the strategy.
 A small "last updated" timestamp, or a subtle animation on refresh, confirms that the dashboard is live.
 Without this, users cannot distinguish between a stable operation and a frozen screen.
-A dashboard that polls every second for data that changes every five minutes is wasting resources.
-A dashboard that refreshes every five minutes for a queue that can spike in 30 seconds will miss the spike entirely.
+The distinction matters: a team that suspects the dashboard might be stale will stop trusting it, and a dashboard without trust is wallpaper.

 An operational dashboard that only shows the current moment misses half its value.
 Incoming shift workers need context: what happened while they were away, what is still in progress, what was escalated, and what to watch.
-A well-designed handover experience turns the dashboard from a live monitor into a continuity tool.
+Without that context, the first 30 minutes of every shift are spent asking questions that the dashboard could have answered.
+In teams that run 24-hour operations, this lost time compounds: three shifts a day, five days a week, 90 minutes of productive time burned on verbal catch-ups that a well-designed summary panel could eliminate.

 Four steps turn a dashboard check into a complete handover, replacing the 15-minute verbal briefing with a two-minute screen review.